acorbat/gulliver/notebooks/development_description.md

 ## Portal region quantification

 Portal regions are defined as the area surrounding the portal veins, and every Sox9+ structure in this area is then quantified as shown in [this notebook](https://github.com/acorbat/gulliver/blob/main/notebooks/portal_region_description.ipynb).

+## Whole pipeline

+In [this notebook](https://github.com/acorbat/gulliver/blob/main/notebooks/whole_pipeline.ipynb) a complete run for a single file is shown.
+These functions are later wrapped into commands that can be run over files or folders from the command line interface.